Friday, December 23, 2005

 Well, there might be considerable competition.
 Cell phones are ubiquitous on campus and many have digital cameras capable of shooting short clips.
 You know those nerdy kids that keep cracking each other up sending video clips back and forth?
 They've got their entries in already.
 You better hurry.
 You've only got till 8 AM EDT on January 10 to get yours uploaded for consideration.

 Here are a few more rules.
 You must shoot your film using a cell phone or smartphone, but you can do the editing on a computer if you prefer.
 Any genre is acceptable.
 You can submit a documentary, drama, comedy, action movie or experimental film.
 Your time limit is 30 seconds and must include both sound and video.
-You can find the complete rules here.

 Oh, need a cell phone with video capability quickly?
 Choose from the many phones and service providers we have available with excellent special offers at Cell Phone Plans Finder.